Retail Company Branding Success Story

 Out with the old and in with the new.

-When new ownership takes the reigns of a company, they’re quick to get rid of the baggage that accompanies their recent purchase.
+When new ownership takes the reins of a company, they’re quick to get rid of the baggage that accompanies their recent purchase.
 This wasn’t the case for Ohio Travel Bag’s (OTB) new leader.
 He loved the 100-year young company’s heritage, client service, and product knowledge, but believed a rebrand was necessary to carry the company into the future.

 Fortunately, he wanted to go about the process in the smartest way possible, using data to piece together a new brand story.
 Having worked with designRoom before, he knew we would be the perfect fit for the project.